Skip to main content

 This ADHD handbook is written in an even-toned, practical style and organized in discreet chapters, letting the reader choose what he or she wants to work on first.
 Thought the book is long, it tackles issues in short, succinct chapters, such as "Manage the Mail and Get the Bills Out on Time" and "Expectation Management: Promise Only What You Can Deliver" and "Is ADD an Excuse or an Explanation?"
 Chapters usually give explanations for what is going on, as well as specific tactics for overcoming the problem.

-Note that Tuckman also provides good information about the effectiveness of various types of treatments.
+Note that Tuckman also provides good information about the effectiveness of various types of treatments and has a long-standing podcast series on adult ADHD.

 ADHD in Adults: What the Science Says by Russell A. Barkley, Kevin R. Murphy, Mariellen Fischer, 2008